Contortion classes at The Last Carnival

 Myth: Contortionists can bend bonelessly in any direction.

-The degree of natural flexibility of one joint in a certain direction does not determine its degree of contortionflexibility in the opposite direction or the flexibility of other joints in the body.
+The degree of natural flexibility of one joint in a certain direction does not determine its degree of flexibility in the opposite direction or the flexibility of other joints in the body.
 Contortionists can create the illusion of having boneless bodies by specializing in the skills that show off their most flexible joints with the help of their acting talent and mime skills.

 Myth: You are either born a contortionist or you’re not.